tsduck/tsduck/scripts/README.txt

   It automatically invoke build.ps1.
 So, to build TSDuck installers from a freshly cloned repository, just run this script.

-- build-tsduck-header.ps1 : This script builds all project files which list the source files in the TSDuck DLL.
+- build-tsduck-header.ps1 : This script builds the tsduck.h header file which
+  includes all public headers of the TSDuck library.
 Adding new source files in the TSDuck library is a common task.
-Each time a new file is added, some header files must be updated, such as tsduck.h, the main header file.
-This script recreates all these files from the current set of source files in src/libtsduck.
-It is automatically invoked by build.ps1 to ensure that the project files are always up to date.
+Each time a new public file is added, tsduck.h must be updated.
+This script is automatically invoked by build.ps1 to ensure that the project files are always up to date.

 - get-version-from-sources.ps1 : Extract the TSDuck version number from the source files.

 - cleanup.ps1 : This script does a complete cleanup of the directory tree, removing all generated or temporary files.
-This is a Windows equivalent of "make distclean" on Unix.
+This is a Windows equivalent of "make distclean" on Unix (they both invoke cleanup.py).

 - tsduck.nsi : This file is an NSIS script to build the binary installers of TSDuck.
 It is used by build-installer.ps1.